 Second only to the Java problem is the different-network problem.
 This problem can take several forms, and if you’ve resolved the Java issue (or it wasn’t an issue in the first place), you should carefully work your way through these potential scenarios.

 Ensure that all computers are on the same network.
 With Wi-Fi devices, especially laptops, it’s always possible that the device is connected to a nearby open Wi-Fi network or a neighbor’s Wi-Fi you’ve used before.
 Double-check that all computers are on the same local network with the same name (e.g. player 1 isn’t on “Wireless” and player 3 is on “Wireless_Guest”).

 If any computers are connected to the router via ethernet, ensure they’re connected to the same router that the others are connected to over Wi-Fi.

 Check for AP Isolation

 If everyone is connected to the same network, but you still can’t connect, it could be due to a feature on your router called AP isolation.
 You can check to see if each player’s computer can reach the computer hosting the game with a simple ping test.

 Make a note of the “IPv4 Address” for each computer.
-For the vast majority of home users this address will look something like 192.168.1.* or 10.0.0.* as these are the default address blocks on most routers and reserved specifically for internal use.
+For the vast majority of home users, this address will look something like 192.168.1.* or 10.0.0.* as these are the default address blocks on most routers and are reserved specifically for internal use.